daksh-7/Scrapitor/docs/README.md

 If you just want to use scrapitor with JanitorAI quickly:

-1) Run `JanDown\run.bat` and wait until “SUCCESS!
+1) Run `Scrapitor\run.bat` and wait until “SUCCESS!
 Proxy is running”.
 2) In the dashboard “Setup” section, copy the “Cloudflare Endpoint” and the “Model Name Preset”.
 3) Follow the steps in [Usage in Janitor](#usage-in-janitor) to wire JanitorAI to your Cloudflare endpoint.
 4) Send a message in JanitorAI; your request appears in “Activity”.